 Q: What other bosses can be abused this way?

 A: Most of them, and to a very high extent.
 You cannot be immune to all damage at all times, but you can be immune to the worst attacks/spells and sustainably tank the rest.
 Using corrupted gear (mainly Tabula Rasa and Kongming's Stratagem), the Pantheon, and amulet anointments, you can very flexibly adjust your build to any particular boss with minimal expenses.
-The only exception is extreme deep delving where a number of conditions (such as being stationary or DoT immunity) cannot be satisfied freely.
-This can partially be mitigated with high-end gear, but even then will not necessarily perform better than a glass cannon.
+The only exception is extreme deep delving where a number of conditions (such as being stationary or DoT immunity) cannot be satisfied easily.
+This can partially be mitigated with high-end gear, but even then will not necessarily perform better than a glass cannon in the sense that a minor slip-up will cost you the character.
 It will very likely get you further down on a HC league compared to a glass cannon, though!

 Q: Did you take this idea from player XYZ?

 A: I didn't have to take anything.
 I've researched PoE's defenses for many years, and one of my guildmates is the author of the build that prompted the first serious nerf to maximum resistances back in the open beta.
 I also made several heavy-duty tank builds on hardcore leagues dating as early as version 2.0 and discussed them and possible improvements with my friends and guildmates pretty much every time something relevant was introduced to the game.
 You can see some of my tanks in this playlist.
 I expect the next version of my Gladiator Supertank to be able to AFK in all of the Alluring Abyss except the Atziri fight, and tank Shaper's bullet hell.